National Library of Belarus, Беларусь - Things to Do in National Library of Belarus

 Insider Tips

-Learn a few basic Russian or Belarusian phrases as English is not widely spoken outside tourist areas, though younger people and hotel staff often have basic English skills
+Learn a few basic Russian or Belarusian phrases as English is not widely spoken outside tourist areas and hotels

 Explore Activities in National Library of Belarus